subtledoctor/SubtleD_hotfixes/README.md

 This makes the Revised Identify spell work if you installed it via Tome & Blood 0.9.6 - 0.9.9.

 This is irrelevant as of Tome & Blood v0.9.10.

+v6.
+5E Casting Priests

+This fixes v0.9 of the 5E Casting mod such that priest spell slots are properly affected.

+This is irrelevant as of v1.0 of the 5E Casting mod.